Health and Safety

 The Study Abroad Office is able to offer international health insurance coverage to faculty and staff (and their family members) traveling on KSU business.
 This provider has recently changed to Frontier MEDEX.
 To view the summary of benefits, click here.

 Faculty and staff interested in purchasing this international health insurance should complete the Frontier MEDEX Enrollment Form and submit it directly to Frontier MEDEX.
 The form can be mailed to the address at the bottom of the form, or scanned and emailed to email@example.com.
+You should receive a confirmation email from Frontier MEDEX, with your insurance ID card within 48 hours.
+If you do not receive it for any reason, please contact the KSU Study Abroad Office.

 The cost of coverage for KSU faculty, staff and students is $7.95 per week (any 7 day period), and is payable directly to Frontier MEDEX.
 Payment can be made via the Frontier MEDEX Enrollment Form or by calling Samantha Johnson at Frontier MEDEX at 410-453-6310.
 Payment amounts for spouses and children can be found on the Enrollment Form.